Diploma in Enrolled Nursing (Level 5)

 - Thames and Otorohanga campuses will run programmes subject to numbers

 A Diploma in Enrolled Nursing will allow you to work in a variety of clinical settings as a valued member of the health team.
-Graduates have the opportunity to enrol with the Nursing Council of New Zealand and will be able to practice under the delegation of a registered health professional.
+Graduates have the opportunity to register with the Nursing Council of New Zealand and will be able to practice under the delegation of a registered health professional.
 It provides accessible health education and career development opportunities for those wishing to enter a career in health care or those already employed who wish to develop their career pathway.

 The Diploma in Enrolled Nursing provides an opportunity for those wishing to be employed or already employed in health care to gain registration with the NCNZ as an enrolled nurse and develop a career pathway.

 Graduates of this programme (who also meet Nursing Council of New Zealand requirements) will be competent to practise as an Enrolled Nurse in a variety of health care settings under the direction and delegation of a Registered Nurse.
 Graduates of the Diploma in Enrolled Nursing are able to deliver nursing care and health education across the lifespan of health consumers.